Incense In The Wind

 Rasbihari Lal & Sons Super Narasimha

 Sample from Padma Store.
-Rasbihari Lal & Sons is a Hindu shop in Mathura, the birthplace of Krishna.
-The business was founded in 1978, and sells a range of Krishna related products as well as incense, predominantly unbranded incense which is what we know as Rasbihari Lal incense, which appears to only be sold outside of India by Padma Store, though can be bought directly from the online Rasbihari Lal.
-Prices are around $5-$17 (£4-£15) with shipping starting at $30, then - unfortunately and somewhat off-puttingly - increasing rather than decreasing when you increase the order (when it went up to $57 for around 10 items, I decided not to proceed!).
-Padma Store sells the same incense at around the same price, and with lower shipping costs.
+Rasbihari Lal & Sons is a Hindu shop in Vrindavan, the birthplace of Krishna.
+The business was founded in 1978, and sells a range of Krishna related products as well as incense, predominantly unbranded incense which is what we know as Rasbihari Lal incense, which appears to only be sold outside of India by Padma Store, though can be bought directly from the online website Rasbihari Lal.
+Prices are around $5-$17 (£4-£15) with shipping starting at around $30, then - unfortunately and somewhat off-puttingly - increasing rather than decreasing when you increase the order (when it went up to $57 for around 10 items, I decided not to proceed!).
+Padma Store sells much of the same incense (though not the complete range, which appears to include several different makers) at around the same price, and with lower shipping costs.

 The sticks are a machine-dipped charcoal-masala on a plain machine-cut bamboo splint, coated in a pleasant woody melnoorva to prevent the moist sticks from gluing together when laid out to dry.
 The scent is sweet, musky, vanilla, Love Hearts, lemony, warm woolly - perhaps indicating halmaddi.
 Overall, quite delicious, and my sort of thing.
 It's quite uplifting, light, and joyful, yet reassuring and comforting, and with an overall awareness of sensuality and sexuality.
 Good stuff.